C100C/Biodiversity-in-national-parks/README.md

 3. What species were spotted most at each park?
 4. Are the differences between species and their conservation status significant?

+Technology Used:
+-Python and libraries such as pandas, matplotlib, and scipy.stats.
+-Data Visualisation
+-Jupyter Notebook

+The data in this project is based on real data but to my knowledge is not real.
+It is provided by Codecademy.

 # Key Findings

 1. What is the distribution of conservation status of the animals?